INN/docs/projects/largo/umbrella-setup.md

 ## 7. Download WordPress.

 We still need to get the WordPress core files downloaded to the right locations to tie all of this together.
-Download the latest version of WordPress (4.2.2 as of 5.13.2015) using Fabric.
+Download the latest version of WordPress (4.3.1 as of November 2015) using Fabric.

 ```
-$ fab wp.install:4.2.2
+$ fab wp.install:4.3.1
 ```

 ## 8. Download production database.